niemanne/Reaction-wheel/build_log.md

 - Frame (3D printed)

 ***Decision Matrix Results and Output***

-The design I am going to be pursing is the rectangular prism design based on its ease of manufacturing, especially with my limited supplies, its structural soundness, and the ability to fit components.
-The cylinder with two beams was a close second, but ultimately was not chosen because it required higher manufacturing skills needed for it to work.
+The design I am going to be pursing is the **rectangular prism** design based on its ease of manufacturing, especially with my limited supplies, its structural soundness, and the ability to fit electronic components.

+The **cylinder with two beams** was a close second, but ultimately was not chosen because it required higher manufacturing skills to build accurately.

+The **triangular prism** ranked the lowest due to its limited ability to fit the electronic compoents and balance concerns.

 Criteria:
 - Ease of construction